-The program is in part a result of recommendations that a bi-partisan education panel made in 2006.
-The recommendation was for America to adopt a system of board examinations in high school, similar to the kind seen in countries that perform well on international education assessments, such as Denmark, England, Finland, France, and Singapore.
+The program is partly a result of recommendations that a bi-partisan education panel made in 2006.
+The recommendation was for America to adopt a system of board examinations in high school similar to those in countries that perform well on international education assessments, such as Denmark, England, Finland, France, and Singapore.

 Allow Students to Move On to Higher Education and Careers at their Own Pace

 Supporters also hope that the program will allow those high school students ready for higher education or vocational career paths to do so earlier if they are ready at a younger age.
 Deborah A. Gist, the Education Commissioner of participating state Rhode Island, told the Providence Journal that the program will help the public education system to be “flexible” enough to meet the needs of students with a range of abilities while also ensuring that all students are adequately prepared to succeed in higher education.